centre-for-educational-technology/Uuringulaegas/app/api/wp-content/plugins/json-rest-api/readme.txt

 to use the plugin, as it uses custom rewrite rules to power the API.

 == Changelog ==

+= 1.2.1 =

+* Fix information disclosure security vulnerability.

+  Unauthenticated users could access revisions of published and unpublished posts.
+Revisions are now only accessible to authenticated users with permission to edit the revision's post.

+  Reported by @chredd on 2015-04-09.

 = 1.2 =